PerfectAudience/reign/README.md

 ###`_TREE_` is defined as follows:

 * `/presence` - service nodes check-in under this path
-* `/conf` - service configuration is found under this path
+* `/conf` - configuration data for services, etc. are found under this path
 * `/data` - data published by services for consumption by other nodes connected to ZK via Overlord is found here
 * `/lock` - data describing distributed locks lives here